How to break in Soccer cleats in less than a week? Easy tricks!

 Tips to remember:

-Apart from the above points, I am sharing these pro tips to save you from unnecessary foot pain and bruises while breaking in the soccer cleats.
+Apart from the above points, here are some more pro tips to save you from unnecessary foot pain and bruises while breaking into soccer cleats.

 - Apply good quality, lightweight, non-sticky, hydrating moisturizer on foot and soles, especially if you have dry skin.
 It avoids blisters and cracks in the skin.

-- Use athlete’s foot powder to absorb moistness and reduce friction.
+- Use athlete’s foot powder to absorb moisture and reduce friction.
 I use Dr. Scholl’s ultra sweat-absorbing powder when I play soccer at clubs.
+It also serves as a perspirant that keeps my feet smelling and feeling fresh.

-- Always consult an experienced podiatrist if you suffer from unbearable foot pain or excessive blisters when you wear cleats for the first time.
+- Always consult an experienced podiatrist if you suffer from too much foot pain or excessive blisters while wearing a pair of cleats for the first time.

 - Use new and old cleats alternatively so that your foot adjusts to all of them properly.

-- Always trim your toenails to avoid pain when you wear cleats.
+- Always trim your toenails to avoid injuries and pain while wearing cleats.

 Marty’s two cents

 From my 16 years of soccer experience, I have learned that the amount of time required to break into cleats can vary from person to person.
 To some, it may take a week, and to others, even two to three months may not suffice.
-However, the right techniques can do the trick for you.
+However, the right techniques can do the trick for you- and shoe stretchers can do it quicker than others.
 On that note, which of the above methods would you like to try first?
 Do you need any further help with that?
 I’d love to hear from you in the comments below.

 FAQs